 The hormones control of blood pressure, chemical levels in the blood, water use in the body, glucose usage, and the “fight or flight” reaction during times of stress.
 They also affect heart rate, blood pressure, and sweat.

 Patients who experience malignant adrenal tumors secrete excess hormones.
 To treat this condition, Dr. Bhoyrul recommends endocrine surgery.

 In the past, making a large 6 to 12-inch incision in the abdomen, flank, or back was necessary for the removal of an adrenal gland tumor.
 Today, surgery uses minimally invasive techniques to remove the adrenal gland.

-This surgery is also known as “laparoscopic adrenalectomy”) can be performed through three or four 1/4-1/2 inch incisions.
+This surgery is also known as laparoscopic adrenalectomy, or adrenal gland removal and uses three or four 1/4-1/2 inch incisions.
 Patients may leave the hospital in one or two days and return to work more quickly than patients recovering from open surgery.

 Although laparoscopic adrenal gland removal has many benefits, it may not be appropriate for some patients.
 Dr. Bhoyrul can evaluate patients and determine which are candidates.
-He is also fellowship trained in laparoscopic adrenalectomies.
+He is also fellowship-trained in laparoscopic adrenalectomies.